Meet the band

 After years working in Vancouver, Canada as session musicians and touring with acts such as Tegan & Sara, The English Beat, and Bif Naked, the Cipes brothers returned to take an active role in their family’s organic vineyard in Kelowna, BC.
 The music never stopped flowing.
 Now, after starting families of their own, the songs they write have evolved into something the whole family will love in live performance, in the minivan, or on the home stereo.

-The Oot n’ Oots have been nominated for Children’s Artist of the Year at the 2017 Western Canadian Music Awards, and for a 2017 Okanagan Arts Award in the Music Category.
-The band has performed at the Breakout West Festival, Fat Cat Children's Festival, Lake Country Children’s Festival, and for West Kelowna’s World Music Festival.
-Their debut album “Songs and Tales from the Great Blue Whale” was released December 2016.
-The second album "Electric Jellyfish Boogaloo" is scheduled to drop May 25 before the band hits the road to play Canadian folk festivals summer 2018.
+Nominated for Children’s Artist of the Year at the 2017 WCMAs, and for a 2017 Okanagan Arts Award on the strength of their debut album “Songs and Tales from the Great Blue Whale” (released December 2016), the band released their second album “Electric Jellyfish Boogaloo” May 25, 2018, and is currently on the road performing it live at Canadian folk festivals and children’s festivals through summer 2018.